[HISTORY: Adopted by the Township Committee of the Township of Alloway 4-15-2010 by Ord. No. 440. Amendments noted where applicable.]

 General.
 The Township Committee shall have the general duty of supervising the budgetary requirements made by the Board of Recreation Commissioners along with the review of all planned acquisitions of land in accordance with the provisions of state statute.
 In addition, certain administrative tasks are to be provided by the Township Committee through the office of the Township Clerk, including but not limited to the furnishing of office and clerical help, as may be deemed necessary by the Board of Recreation Commissioners.

 Finances.
-The Township Committee shall annually fix, determine and appropriate a sum sufficient for the care, custody, policing and maintenance of such playgrounds, recreation places, public parks and other grounds under the authority and responsibility of the Board of Recreation Commissioners and for the expenses of said Board, which shall be raised by taxation in the same manner as other taxes.
+The Township Committee shall annually fix, determine and appropriate a sum sufficient for the care, custody, monitoring and maintenance of such playgrounds, recreation places, public parks and other grounds under the authority and responsibility of the Board of Recreation Commissioners and for the expenses of said Board, which shall be raised by taxation in the same manner as other taxes.
 In making the yearly appropriations to said Board, the Township Committee shall take into consideration a tentative budget which shall have been submitted by the Board showing the sum necessary for the care, custody, leasing, and maintenance of playground and recreation places and the expenses of the Board of Recreation Commissioners.

 General.
 Pursuant to the authority granted above, the Board of Recreation Commissioners has the power to adopt rules of procedure to be utilized within the internal operations of the Board and also to adopt rules and regulations which have the force of law to cover conduct on the parks, playgrounds and recreation places within the Township.
 These rules and regulations shall be set forth in this section of this chapter.